Online Equity Maps

 To inform our work, guide our investments and work to achieve the citywide equity goals and strategies, the Office of Equity has created a simplified version of an Equity Atlas and Matrix, or equity ranking index and set of maps, that can be used in a variety of ways by Departments to help inform equity approached to things like projects, programs and even procedures.
 This project has been created in collaboration with our Planning Department and with help from the GIS team at the Information and Technology Services Department.

-These maps and census tract scores should be used only once technical assistance has been provided by the Office of Equity on how to best apply this tool to your work.
+City of San Antonio Departments should ask for technical assistance from the Office of Equity before using these maps and census tract scores to determine how best to apply this tool to your work.
 The Office of Equity has many tools available to help advance your equity work, and these maps are not to used universally for all equity related needs.

 The Equity Atlas is an interactive tool that highlights the demographics, disparities and some infrastructure distribution within the city.
 Maps relating to basic demographic indicators such as race, income and language are published in a standard format that includes consistent methodologies as it relates to breaking points, census tract data, and thresholds.
 It is critical to address all areas of marginalization, and an institutional approach is necessary across the board.
 As local and regional government deepens its ability to eliminate racial inequity, it will be better equipped to transform systems and institutions impacting other marginalized groups.